Table of Contents

 Enter the name of the recipient of the distributed (or stripped) credit from the tax credit bond.
 If not an individual, enter the entity's true name (as set forth in the legal documents creating it).

-Enter the street address, city or town, province or state, country, and ZIP or foreign postal code of the recipient's principal office or place of business.
+Enter the street address, city or town, state or province, country, and ZIP or foreign postal code of the recipient's principal office or place of business.
 Include the suite, room, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the entity has a P.O. box, show the box number instead.

 Do not use the address of the registered agent for the state in which the recipient is incorporated.